ansible-community/molecule-inspec/README.rst

    :target: LICENSE
    :alt: Repository License

-Molecule Inspec Plugin is designed to allow used of inpec as a verifier.
+Molecule Inspec Plugin is designed to allow used of inspec as a verifier.

 Documentation
 =============